YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/components/dialogue-view/custom-dialogue-views.md

 If, however, you press the A button while the text is still appearing, all of the text appears all at once (as though we'd jumped ahead).

-Alternatively, if the user pressed the B button while the text was still appearing, the line would be skipped, the dialogue would move to the next line.
+Alternatively, if you pressed the B button while the text was still appearing, the line would be skipped, the dialogue would move to the next line.
 {% endhint %}

 `UserRequestedViewAdvancement` can be called by any part of your code.
 Additionally, you may wish to use [`DialogueAdvanceInput`](../../../api/csharp/yarn.unity.dialogueadvanceinput.md), which is a class that listens for user input, and when it receives it, calls `UserRequestedViewAdvancement` on a view you specify.